knpuniversity/rest/knpu/episode2/creating-tokens-in-the-api.rst

 But now they need a way to actually create and manage these tokens!

 Actually, this is already possible via the web interface.
-First, let me delete our SQLite database, because the tests use that same databse and it deletes my test user.
+First, let me delete our SQLite database, because the tests use that same database and it deletes my test user.
 Now, we can login as ryan@knplabs.com password ``foo``.
 If you go to the url ``/tokens``, you see I have a little interface here.
 I can add a token, put a message, click `tokenify-me` and there we go, I've got